Anna-MarieMoss/ask_chris_student_repository/README.md

-# ask_chris_student_repository
+# CONDITIONAL STATEMENTS TRAINING by Anna-Marie Moss

-Github files for my soc training session
+Github files for training session including, code-a-long pages, class exercises and examples.
+At the end of the session, attendees will move on to complete the Ask Chris Challenge cited below.

+# ASK CHRIS CHALLENGE - see folder 4.AskChris_Practice\index.js

 # Task 1